willnorris/willnorris.com/src/_posts/2015-02-13-gabriel-update.md

 And finally, a huge thank you to our birth team: our midwife [Sharon Economides][], our secondary midwife [Heather Briggs][], our doula [Natalie Anderson][], and our birth photographer [Stephanie Morgan][].
-Thanks to [Lori Ismail][] at [Blossom Birth][] who, in combination with all of the preparation we recieved from Sharon, really helped educate us to make well-informed decisions regarding every aspect of this birth.
+Thanks to [Lori Ismail][] at [Blossom Birth][] who, in combination with all of the preparation we received from Sharon, really helped educate us to make well-informed decisions regarding every aspect of this birth.
 And also to [Daniella Dayoub][] who has spent the last year and half getting Elisabeth (and me) on track physically and nutritionally.
 We have no doubt that the pregnancy and birth went as smoothly as it did thanks to all of the preparation that was done beforehand.
-I specifically mention each one of these people becase they are all amazing at their jobs, and I would heartily recommend them for anyone that requires any of their services.
+I specifically mention each one of these people because they are all amazing at their jobs, and I would heartily recommend them for anyone that requires any of their services.

 While I don't have any direct experience with hospital births to compare this to, I couldn't imagine